 After the meal, read a poem together and discuss it.
-Or read a book together a chapter at a time each night.
+Or read a book together with a chapter at a time each night.

 Discuss a Bible story together and memorize Bible verses together at the table.

 Start a ritual of an afternoon teatime together.
 Have a simple treat, and everyone picks their favorite beverage.
 Just sit and savor and enjoy chat time together.

 Have a teatime with your children or husband or a friend one on one.
 Ask questions like “How are you?”
 “What’s going on?” continue to be intentional in making relationships a priority.

 Use inexpensive candles and music at every meal.
 Set a simple table with what you already have on hand.

-Get your children involved in the setting of the table, cooking of the meal, and choosing the devotional.
+Get your children involved in the setting of the table, cooking the meal, and choosing the devotional.
 Playing a game after dinner together is a fun option.
 Teach your children to clean up after dinner.
 Mealtime is a great tool to teach life skills!

 Creating a Lifegiving Table does not have to happen all in one day.
 I encourage you to pick up a copy of the book if you are able.
 It is a wealth of information and one I have found myself continually referring back to as I’m working in my home on areas where I would like to be more intentional in our mealtimes together.
 I love it because it doesn’t necessarily need to be read through from front to back, but you can just read a chapter that pertains to you in that season.